ChrisRenfrow/zulipsis/README.md

 - [x] Add ability to specify emoji on per-phrase basis
   - e.g. `["Rewriting it in Rust...", "ferris"]`
 - [x] Add options to control output (--verbose)
-- [ ] Add default configuration
+- [x] Add default configuration search paths (making --config and --zuliprc optional)
-- [ ] Handle common HTTP responses sensibly
+- [ ] Add argument to generate default configuration
-- [ ] Make the program behave as expected when running (and terminating) as daemon
+- [ ] Optionally retry when encountering (potentially) temporary network interference
+- [ ] Respond to SIGKILL like it responds to SIGINT
+  - [ ] Abort if receiving more than one SIGINT/SIGKILL

 **Maybe:**